Panizsh68/Panizsh68/README.md

 ###

-<p align="left">✨ Creating bugs since 2023<br>📚 I'm currently learning microservices with gRPC in backend and React for Frontend<br>🎯 Goals: learning and understanding of how to solve problems as a programmers and think like them.</p>
+<p align="left">✨ Creating bugs since 2023<br>📚 I'm currently learning microservices with gRPC in Backend and React for Frontend<br>🎯 Goals: learning and understanding of how to solve problems as a programmer and think like one.</p>

 ###